I think we all know that this is not very likely but if we were to replace CVR(T) with something new what would it be?

 Apart from Scimitar, Warthog and Viking are available in all the CVR(T) variants so if we are freed from the need for a common chassis for all roles then some interesting design options are revealed, we can, for example, put the engine and transmission to the rear.
 Taking this option means that we still retain a compact and high mobility vehicle that is able to be split and carried by Chinook or even Merlin in the case of the Viking (if we accept the inconvenience of splitting them)

 No commonality I hear you say, OK OK, but in this instance, I think the TD rule can be broken.

 In its basic form, 10 tonnes but with transmission and engine scaled for 15tonnes.
 10 tonnes means it can be carried by Chinook, 2 in a Hercules, 3 in an A400 and 6 in a C17.
 It also means that poor bridges can be used and also, the air portable ferry bridge.

 Extreme low ground pressure, achieved by low basic weight and wide tracks

-Width, the original was sized to fit between rubber trees on plantation in Malaysia but I am not sure this is still relevant today, so taking into account a 463L pallet (2.235m wide), Type V airdrop platform, the internal dimensions of an ISO container (2.44m) and flatrack pallet the width should be in the order of 2.2m.
-A 463L cannot take the weight of this but other things are dimentioned off it.
+Width, the original was sized to fit between rubber trees on a plantation in Malaysia but I am not sure this is still relevant today, so taking into account a 463L pallet (2.235m wide), Type V airdrop platform, the internal dimensions of an ISO container (2.44m) and flat rack pallet the width should be in the order of 2.2m.
+A 463L cannot take the weight of this but other things are dimensioned off it.
 This also means it could be carried by an A400, C27 should we ever obtain them, Hercules and importantly, side by side in a C17.
-This narrow width gives it mobility in built up areas as well.
+This narrow width gives it mobility in built-up areas as well.